 Using light effects as transitions can add a certain stylistic quality to your production and can even become something you’re known for (J.J.
 Abrams, we're looking at you).

-How to Create Post-Production Lighting Effects
+More Ways to Create Post-Production Lighting Effects

 There are many ways to add post-production lighting effects.
 Some require you to think about what you’ll want, while shooting.
 If you’re doing day-to-night, for example, you’d need to think about underexposing your footage so you can easily increase shadows and reduce highlights.
 You can also change your white balance in post-production to make everything cooler, with a blue tint.